The-words-Content-and-Marketing-on-a-desktop

 This will happen if you:

-- String them along with a long article or video that doesn’t give them the answers or information you promised
+• String them along with a long article or video that doesn’t give them what you promised

-- Shortchange them with fewer tips than you promised
+• Shortchange them with fewer tips than you advertised

 8. Your content doesn’t suit your audience

-- The market for your sofas is retired couples, but your brand shoots look like P-Diddy’s crib
+The market for your sofas is retired couples, but your brand photography looks like a boudoir shoot.

 9. Your content is opinions presented as facts